neo4j-contrib/spatial/README.md

 ## Neo4j Spatial Geoserver Plugin ##

-*IMPORTANT*: Examples in this readme were tested with GeoServer 2.1.1.
+*IMPORTANT*: Examples in this readme were originally tested with GeoServer 2.1.1.
 However, regular testing of new releases of Neo4j Spatial against GeoServer is not done, and so we welcome feedback on which versions are known to work, and which ones do not, and perhaps some hints as to the errors or problems encountered.

+Each release of Neo4j Spatial builds against a specific version of GeoTools and should then be used in the version of GeoServer that corresponds to that.
+The list of releases below starting at Neo4j 2.0.8 were built with GeoTools 9.0 for GeoServer 2.3.2, but recent releases have been ported to GeoTools 14.4 for GeoServer 2.8.4.

 ### Building ###